Augustus Agar: Russian Civil War

 Paul Dukes, meanwhile, thinking Agar dead because of his failure to appear at their rendezvous point, resolved to leave Petrograd by land and was forced to jump from tram to tram in the city to shake off Cheka agents.
 After a series of extraordinary adventures through war-torn Latvia under a variety of disguises, he got back to London with his secret documents copied onto tissue paper.
 He was subsequently knighted by King George V, and remains the only man to be knighted based entirely on his exploits as a spy.

 A group of Naval VC's at a party given for holders of the Victoria Cross by King George V at Wellington Barracks.
 Gordon Charles Steele is second from the left and Augustus Agar is in the centre.

-For his part in the Kronstadt action, Agar was awarded the DSO.
+For his part in the Kronstadt action, Agar was appointed a DSO.
 Dobson and another officer Gordon Steele received Victoria Crosses.

 The British naval presence in the Baltic Sea was crucial to securing the independence of Estonia and Latvia.